-Simply put, when you create content that targets phrases and keywords your leads are searching online, you're, by extension, improving your visibility in SERPs.
+Simply put, when you create a piece of content that targets phrases and keywords your leads are searching online, you are by extension, improving your visibility in SERPs.
+(Search Engine Ranking Page)

 The idea is to ensure that a prospect can find your brand when he/she searches for a topic relevant to your product or service.